Upbeat German business survey lifts euro, tempers recession fear

 The earlier rush for safety had driven Japanese 10-year government bond yields to 31-month lows while the yen traded as high as 109.70 against the greenback, a six-week high.
 But it eased a quarter percent after the IFO to 110.215.

-The dollar meanwhile lost 0.10 percent against a basket of currencies to around 96.5.
+The dollar meanwhile lost 0.10 percent against a basket of currencies to around 96.5 DXY>.
 It enjoyed no benefit from news that U.S. Attorney General William Barr had said U.S. Special Counsel Robert Mueller found no evidence of collusion between Russia and President Donald Trump’s election campaign team.

 The dollar, with the highest yields in the G10, has been favored by investors for many months.
 Last week saw “long” positions on the dollar hit a 2019 high, according to calculations by Reuters and data from the Commodity Futures Trading Commission